 Alcohol Withdrawal

 The severity of alcohol withdrawal varies from individual to individual— the longer someone abuses alcohol, the worse the withdrawal.
+Heavy drinking over time increases the risk of severe withdrawal symptoms.
 Unlike cocaine and nicotine addiction (which may take only a few months to develop), alcoholism can take years to develop.
 In fact, a person may drink for years before becoming a physically-dependent alcoholic.

 The ubiquitous nature of alcohol in society typically results in over-consumption over an extended period of time.
 Two factors that increase withdrawal are the amount of alcohol consumed and the length of time drinking.

 As a result, people that started drinking in their youth have a higher chance of serious complications during withdrawals, such as seizures.
+The most severe form of alcohol withdrawal, such as delirium tremens, can be life-threatening and requires immediate medical attention.
 Due to the severity of withdrawals, no one with a drinking problem should have to quit on their own.
 In fact, medically assisted detox within an addiction treatment rehab manages alcohol withdrawal symptoms.

 Alcohol Detox

 Inpatient alcohol detoxification provides the needed medical care and attention necessary for a safe recovery.
+Residential treatment programs offer a structured environment for individuals with severe alcohol addiction.
 Medical detox services include fluids, vitamins, rest, and sedation to ease the symptoms.
 Additionally, other medications control the potential toxic effects of withdrawal, such as delirium tremens (DTs).
 DTs are a form of alcoholic psychosis characterized by extreme anxiety, trembling, sweating, upset stomach, and chest pain.

 Medication-assisted detoxification with a detox-dispensed medicine such as Librium or pregabalin is a must with alcohol dependence.
+Cognitive behavioural therapy is often included in alcohol detox programs to address the emotional and behavioural aspects of addiction.
 Medical detoxification with a concurrent alcohol dependence recovery therapy program is your ticket to ride sustained-recovery, as long as you leave the driving to the pros.
+Therapy may be provided on a one to one basis to ensure individualized support during recovery.

 Librium